apexrl/RL-Exploration-Paper-Lists/README.md

 Paper Collection of Reinforcement Learning Exploration covers exploration of Muti-Arm-Bandit, Reinforcement Learning and Multi-agent Reinforcement Learning.

 Exploration Reinforcement Learning is an important topic in Reinforcement Learning research area, which is to essentially improve the sample efficiency in a MDP setting.
+Naive survey slides and documentation of exploration problem can be seen at [here](http://minghuanliu.com/talks/2019-5-8-Exploration-for-RL).

 A simple form of exploration-exploitation dilemma can be seen from the Multi-Arm Bandit problems, and we include MAB papers because many theoretical idea can be drived from MAB studies.

+In the early stage, most exploration study focus on the sample efficiency of specific algorithm, many of them design different exploration bonus to lead agents explore sufficient trajectories.

 Recently, most DRL exploration researches are focus on sparse reward settings and the target is a little different with the former studies, however we still classify those methods based on their methodology.

+Many learning algorithm also consider the problem od efficient exploration so that we also contain such work.

 Papers are sorted by time and classification.
 Any suggestions and pull requests are welcome.